 The first commercialized natural gas occurred in Britain.
 Around 1785, the British used natural gas produced from coal to light houses and streets.
 In 1816, Baltimore, Maryland used this type of manufactured natural gas to become the first city in the United States to light its streets with gas.

-Naturally occurring natural gas was discovered and identified in America as early as 1626, when French explorers discovered indigenous peoples igniting gases that were seeping into and around Lake Erie.
+In the United States, the properties of natural gas were discovered by Native Americans, who would ignite the gases that seeped into and around Lake Erie.
+French explorers witnessed this practice around 1626.
 In 1821, William Hart dug the first successful natural gas well in the U.S. in Fredonia, New York.
 Eventually, the Fredonia Gas Light Company was formed, becoming the first American natural gas distribution company.

 In 1836, the City of Philadelphia created the first municipally owned natural gas distribution company.
 Today, U.S. public gas systems number more than 900, and the Philadelphia Gas Works is the largest and longest operating public gas system in the U.S.